ianstormtaylor/slate/docs/concepts/03-locations.md

 > 🤖 The selection concept is also borrowed from the DOM, see [`Selection`, MDN](https://developer.mozilla.org/en-US/docs/Web/API/Selection), although in a greatly-simplified form because Slate doesn't allow for multiple ranges inside a single selection, which makes things a lot easier to work with.

-There isn't a special `Selection` interface, it's just an object that happens to respect the more general-purpose `Range` interface instead.
+There isn't a special `Selection` interface.
+It's just an object that happens to respect the more general-purpose `Range` interface instead.